Moonwalk (film)

-Moonwalk is a 2025 Indian Malayalam language film directed by Vinod A. K. in his directional debut featuring Anunath, Rishi Kainikkara, Siddharth B., Sujith Prabhakar and Arjun Manilal.
+Moonwalk is a 2025 Indian Malayalam-language film directed by Vinod A. K. in his directorial debut starring Anunath, Rishi Kainikkara, Siddharth B., Sujith Prabhakar and Arjun Manilal.
 The film was released on 30 May 2025.
-It received positive reviews from critics.
+It's title references a dance figure popularized by Michael Jackson.

 Plot

 This movie is set in the 80s.
 A group of friends gets inspired by Michael Jackson dance and style and tries to adopt his trend.